Uber has already made billions from its exits in China, Russia and Southeast Asia

 China was Uber’s first tactical exit and it saw the company sell to local giant Didi Chuxing in August 2016.

-The Uber filing shows the U.S. firm took an 18.8 percent take in Didi.
+The Uber filing shows the U.S. firm took an 18.8 percent stake in Didi.
 That, Uber estimates, has since been reduced to around 15.4 percent due to subsequent fundraising from Didi, which last publicly announced a $5.5 billion raise one year ago — previously, it raised $4 billion at the end of 2017.

 The really interesting part of the filing is Uber’s estimate for the value of its Didi stake: that was $5.97 billion as of the end of 2017, and $7.95 billion at the end of last year.
 That’s a $2 billion paper increase in just one year, although the Uber filing doesn’t provide a value for the initial merger deal.
-Didi is also in the money having invested $1 billion into Uber in exchange for shares.
+Didi is also in the money, having invested $1 billion into Uber in exchange for shares.

 One notable piece is that an investigation into whether the deal constitutes a monopoly is still ongoing, some two and a half years after the transaction was first announced.